1996 Docklands bombing: Background

 The Provisional IRA's campaign began in 1969 and in 1973 spread to England, where it included many bomb attacks.
 As well as attacking military and political targets, it also bombed infrastructure and commercial targets.
 The goal was to damage the economy and cause severe disruption, which would put pressure on the British government to negotiate a withdrawal from Northern Ireland.
 In the early 1990s, the IRA began another major bombing campaign in England.
-In February 1991 it launched a mortar attack on 10 Downing Street, official residence and office of the British Prime Minister, as John Major, then Prime Minister, was holding a Cabinet meeting.
+In February 1991 it launched a mortar attack on 10 Downing Street, official residence and office of the British Prime Minister John Major.
+The then Prime Minister was holding a Cabinet meeting that day discussing the Gulf War.
 The mortars narrowly missed the building and there were no casualties.
 In April 1992, the IRA detonated a powerful truck bomb in the Baltic Exchange bombing in the City of London, the UK's main financial district.
 The blast killed three people and caused £800 million worth of damage; more than the total damage caused by all IRA bombings before it.
 In November 1992, the IRA planted a large van bomb at Canary Wharf, London's second financial district.
 However, security guards immediately alerted the police and the bomb was defused.
 In April 1993, the IRA detonated another powerful truck bomb in the City of London.
 It killed one person and caused £500 million worth of damage.

 In December 1993 the British and Irish governments issued the Downing Street Declaration.
 It allowed Sinn Féin, the political party associated with the IRA, to participate in all-party peace negotiations on condition that the IRA called a ceasefire.
 The IRA called a ceasefire on 31 August 1994.
 Over the next seventeen months there were a number of meetings between representatives of the British government and Sinn Féin.
 There were also talks—among representatives of the British and Irish governments and the Northern Ireland parties—about how all-party peace negotiations could take place.